Thousands gather in Baghdad to mourn Soleimani, others killed in U.S. air strike

 The PMF are planning an elaborate funeral procession for both men and the others who died, starting in Baghdad’s heavily fortified Green Zone, moving towards the Shi’ite holy city of Kerbala and ending in the Shi’ite holy city of Najaf.

-Mourners started gathering in Baghdad’s streets from the morning ahead of the start of the procession, waving Iraqi and militia flags in a sombre atmosphere.
+Mourners started gathering in Baghdad’s streets in the morning ahead of the start of the procession, waving Iraqi and militia flags in a sombre atmosphere.

-Earlier on Saturday, Iraq’s PMF had said further air strikes near camp Taji had killed six people and critically wounded three.
-The attacks hit a convoy of medics, not senior leaders, the grouping said.
+Earlier on Saturday, Iraq’s PMF had said further air strikes near camp Taji had killed six people and critically wounded three when they hit a convoy of medics.

+But both the Iraqi military and the PMF itself later denied any air strikes had taken place in the area.

-Iraqi state television had said they were U.S. air strikes but the U.S.-led coalition fighting Islamic State later denied any involvement, saying it did not conduct any recent attacks near the camp north of Baghdad.
+The U.S.-led coalition fighting Islamic State also said it did not conduct any recent attacks near the camp north of Baghdad.

 “FACT: the coalition ... did not conduct airstrikes near Camp Taji (north of Baghdad) in recent days,” a coalition spokesman said on Twitter.